Writing a Module

 Registering Stats Handlers

-The stats system lets the CLI and other tools query module uptime and resource usage:
+The stats system lets the CLI, admin health, and other tools query module uptime, resource usage, and version.
+Include the version field for drift detection:

 const statsSubs = registerStatsHandlers({